YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

-If the scalp is calm and there is no fresh bleeding, a hair or small hair cluster falling out at 2.5 months is more likely to be shedding than a permanently lost graft.
+If the scalp is settled and there is no fresh bleeding, a hair or small hair cluster falling out at 2.5 months is more likely to be shedding than a permanently lost graft.
 The follicle that produces the future hair is usually deeper in the skin than the visible shaft the patient sees.

 This stage does not mean the surgery has failed.
 The follicles can be alive under the skin while the visible hair shaft is gone.
 New growth often begins around month 3 or month 4, but it may be thin, uneven, and slow at first.

-What is normal shedding after a hair transplant?
+Normal shedding after a hair transplant

 The shed hair may look like a single hair, several hairs together, or a hair attached to a small dry crust.
 This can be frightening, especially when the graft originally contained 2, 3, or 4 hairs.